Justmoong/Painter-for-UNIX/docs/app_structure.md

 1. The root `CMakeLists.txt` ensures Craft-provided prefixes take priority when `CRAFTROOT` is set.
 It then configures ECM, KDE install paths, and compiler settings before adding the `App/` subdirectory.
 2. `App/CMakeLists.txt` locates the runtime dependencies: `Qt6::Quick`, `Qt6::QuickControls2`, `KF6::Kirigami2`, `KF6::I18n`, and `KF6::KirigamiPlatform`.
-3. A single executable target, `painterforunix`, is defined around `App/main.cpp`.
+3. A single executable target, `Vincent`, is defined around `App/main.cpp`.
-4. `qt_add_qml_module` registers the `PainterForUNIX` QML module version 1.0, exposing the components under `App/qml/` to the QML engine at runtime.
+4. `qt_add_qml_module` registers the `Vincent` QML module version 1.0, exposing the components under `App/qml/` to the QML engine at runtime.
 5. macOS-specific blocks adjust OpenGL discovery so Qt Quick works even when SDK headers are missing from the default search paths.
 6. The executable links privately against the Qt/KF targets and is installed via the standard KDE install macro set.